jo56/three-saas-apps/README.md

 - Independent scaling of services
 - Can leverage Next.js features (image optimization, etc.)
 - Clear API contract
+- Docker setup for easy backend deployment

 ### Cons:
 - Can't use Next.js server-side features easily
 - Requires API proxy/CORS setup
 - More deployment complexity
 - Network overhead for API calls

+### Database Notes:
+- Database is automatically seeded when using Docker
+- Backend runs on port 3001, PostgreSQL on port 5433 (different from fastify-shadcn-saas)
+- No need to run `npm run db:setup` when using Docker

 ---